reeseschultz/ReeseUnityDemos/README.md

 ## IL2CPP

-The demos use the [spawning package](https://openupm.com/packages/com.reese.spawning/), which isn't compatible with IL2CPP.
+The demos may use the [spawning package](https://openupm.com/packages/com.reese.spawning/), which isn't compatible with IL2CPP.
 Keep that in mind when building and running scenes.

 ## Linux & You